 Friendly, Enthusiastic and Qualified Educators

-The owner is a Qualified Registered Teacher, our Director holds an Advanced Diploma and our Kindergarten Teachers' qualifications meet the Queensland Government Approved Kindergarten Program requirements.
-Lead Educators hold either an Advanced Diploma, Diploma or are studying for their Diploma.
-The Assistants either hold a Diploma, Cert III or are studying towards their Cert III.
+The owner, Irene is a Qualified Registered Teacher.
+Our Directors, Colette and Kelly hold an Advance Diploma and Diploma.
+Colette has 20 years experience in Child Care and Kelly has 15 years experience.
+Our Kindergarten Teachers' qualifications meet the Queensland Government Approved Kindergarten Program requirements.
+The Lead Educators hold either an Advanced Diploma or Diploma and Assistants either hold a Diploma or Certificate III.

 Centre 1 (opened 2017) - The playground covers a top and bottom level.
 The top level has two playgrounds and both have sandpits.
 Seven large shade sails adjoin the wide verandahs to provide adequate shade during outdoor play.
 A bike track weaves around the large playground, passing our "forest" before dipping under one of the two tee-pees.
 The timber tee-pees can be accessed via a ramp or climbing net and are joined with a bridge.
 A viewing deck hangs over the bottom area of the playground capturing the view of our paddock, driveway and the street.
 To enter the bottom level the children can take one of three routes.
 Two slippery slides offer the fastest exit from the top level.
 A gate on one side of the yard allows the children to negotiate the grassy slope, trees and gardens down to the mud pit.
 The path on the other side of the yard offers a nature walk taking them past the first climbing walls, through a tunnel under the viewing deck.
 The children can then choose to either continue along the path to the second climbing wall or take a bush walk to the mud pit.
 A separate "quiet area" can be accessed by all age groups.
 Surrounded by gardens, the middle of this yard has a very large sandstone rock from our property and is great for climbing.
 It is also a lovely place to sit.
 This area will be called the "Dadirri Garden" (dadirri is an Aboriginal word for "deep listening").
 The smaller yard also has a small bike track.